halixness/halixness.github.io/_posts/2022-10-17-intro-to-diffusion.md

 ### Classifier-free guidance

 [(Ho et al. 2022)](https://openreview.net/pdf?id=qw8AKxfYbI) suggest it is not necessary to train a classifier on noisy data.
 It could be more efficient to train a single diffusion model on conditional and unconditional data points.
-Indeed, the paper proposes to a diffusion model by including the label to the signal with a dropout probability (p = 0.1 in the paper experiments).
+Indeed, the paper proposes to train a diffusion model by including the conditioning label with $p$ probability (p = 0.1 in the paper experiments).
 Such random label drop (giving as input data points with zero/null label) allows to learn the data distribution with and without “conditioning”.

 Follow the conclusions: